-The Depository Receipts and underlying Shares will be issued in tranches.
+The Depository Receipts and underlying Shares will be issued continuously.
 The existing Depository Receipt Holders will be diluted proportionate to the new issues.
-In the event of issues up to the maximum issue, the dilution will be 24.70%.
+In the event of issues up to the maximum issue, the dilution will be 21,88%.

 There will not be a simultaneous or almost simultaneous offer or admission to trading of the same class of underlying Shares as those underlying Shares over which the Depository Receipts are being issued.